Tag Archives: medical evacuation

 At what point during my trip planning should I buy travel insurance?

-Your premium will be lower if you cover only your nonrefundable costs; however, not covering the full amount of your payment(s) may invalidate coverage for pre-existing conditions.
-Requirements vary from one insurance provider to the next, so read a policy carefully when calculating the amount of coverage you need.
+Your premium will be lower if you cover only your nonrefundable costs; however, not covering the full amount of your payment(s) could invalidate coverage for pre-existing conditions.
+Requirements vary from one insurance provider to the next, so when you calculate the amount of coverage you need, read the policy carefully and also speak with the insurer to confirm you are understanding it correctly.

 What is third-party travel insurance?